Exchange for UTAS Students

 In terms of funding your exchange, applications for UTAS Overseas Travel Scholarships for Sem 1 2018 close on OCTOBER 31, 2017.
 Another round open in May 2018 for Sem 2 2018 travel so keep a watch on the Scholarships page.

 Also, there is generous specific funding available for exchange to Austria, Germany, Japan, Malaysia and South Korea, as well as other destinations.
-Check it out on the GLOW Finances web page.
+Check it out on the Student Mobility Finances web page.

 The WORLDREP Double Degree Exchange Program